 An anti-reflection coating (AR coating) is a dielectric thin-film coating applied to an optical surface in order to reduce the optical reflectivity of that surface in a certain wavelength range.
-Examples for applications are spectacles, optical systems like camera objectives, displays and solar cells.
+Examples for applications are spectacles, optical systems like camera objectives, optical windows, displays and solar cells.

 In most cases, the basic principle of operation is that reflected waves from different optical interfaces largely cancel each other by destructive interference.

 Note that there are also anti-glare surfaces, which suppress reflections in a completely different way: by diffuse scattering from a microscopically rough surface.
 Such surfaces are suitable e.g. for some viewing ports, but normally not for laser applications, and should be carefully distinguished from anti-reflection surfaces.

 In the simplest case, an anti-reflection thin-film coating designed for normal incidence consists of a single quarter-wave layer of a material the refractive index of which is close to the geometric mean value of the refractive indices of the two adjacent media.
 In that situation, two reflections of equal magnitude arise at the two interfaces, and these cancel each other by destructive interference.